LEAD: Liberal Feature-based Distillation for Dense Retrieval: Experiments

-\paragraph{Study on Selection Strategies.} In LEAD, we randomly select intermediate layers from teacher model and student model for knowledge distillation.
-We further investigate the performance of different layer selection strategies including Random, Last and Skip in \citet{sun2019patient,haidar2021rail}.
-Random refers to randomly selecting intermediate layers for knowledge distillation.
-Last refers to distilling information from the last layers.
-And Skip refers to distilling information across every $k$ layers.
-More precisely, on \textsc{MS-Pas}, the layer choice for student model is \{2, 3, 4, 5, 6\}.
-We set $k=2$ and the layer choice for teacher model is \{8, 9, 10, 11, 12\} in Last and \{1, 3, 5, 7, 9\} in Skip.
-It is worth mentioning that the layer selection choice keeps dynamically changing during training in Random while remaining fixed in Last and Skip.
+We further investigate the performance of different layer selection strategies including Random, Weighted, Last and Skip in \cite{sun2019patient,haidar2021rail}. \textbf{Random} refers to randomly selecting layers for teacher model and student model, which is used in LEAD. \textbf{Weighted} refers to randomly selecting layers for student model while selecting layers for teacher model according to \cref{layer_selection}, where a higher weight indicates a higher probability of being chosen. \textbf{Last} refers to distilling information from the last layers.
+And \textbf{Skip} refers to distilling information across every $k=2$ layers.
+It is worth mentioning that the layer selection choice keeps dynamically changing during training in Random while remaining fixed in Last and Skip or changing a little in Weighted.
+Specifically, for Last strategy, the layer choice for student model is \{2, 3, 4, 5, 6\} and the layer choice for teacher model is \{8, 9, 10, 11, 12\}.
+For Skip strategy, we set $k=2$ , the layer choice for student model is \{2, 3, 4, 5, 6\} and the layer choice for teacher model is \{1, 3, 5, 7, 9\}.
 The result of the selection strategies on \textsc{MS-Pas} is shown in \cref{tab:layer_selection2}.

-From the result, we can find that our layer selection strategy Random is better than Last and Skip.
-Presumably, it might be due to the fact that Last and Skip only distill information from part of intermediate layers, which may lose information from unchosen layers.
+From the result, we can find that our layer selection strategy Random is better than Weighted, Last and Skip.
+Presumably, it might be because they only distill information from part of intermediate layers, which may lose information from unchosen layers.
 However, by distilling information from dynamically changing intermediate layers, Random captures more diverse distributions of richer semantics from low-level to high-level.